 It is gravity which holds us down on the Earth, and keeps the Earth in orbit around the Sun.
 As well as increasing mass leading to a stronger gravitational pull, it also gets stronger the closer the object (or objects) are, this is why planets closer to the Sun move faster than those further away.
 It's also why the Moon orbits around the Earth first (which is close) then the Sun which is much more massive.

-We can work out the strength of the gravitational force using the equation below:
+So we can work out the strength of a gravitational force using the equation below:

 F=G (m1m2) / r2

 Where F is the Force, G is called the Gravitational constant, r is the distance between the two objects and m1 and m2 are the masses of the objects.
 Newton worked out that the Gravitational Constant (G) is 6.67x10-11 Newton square metre kilogram-2.

 Gravitational Field Strength (g)

 "g" (or little g) is the measurement of gravity on the surface of a planet.

 It is an acceleration (how speed changes over time), and on Earth this means that when something falls, its speed increases by g.
 On Earth g=9.8 m/s2 (metres per second per second).